nimacsoft/babel-plugin-after-async-component/README.md

-# babel-plugin-after-asyncComponent
+# babel-plugin-after-async-component

-Babel plugin to make Afterjs Code Splitting (asyncComponent) easier.
+Babel plugin to add additional chunk info to asyncComponent() in Afterjs.

 ## Example